ethanadamian/Data115Project/README.md

 # Descriptions of Code and Materials
-There is one jupyter notebook that contains all the data and resources called 3ptandSalary.ipynb
+There is one jupyter notebook that contains all the data and resources called 3pt and Salary.ipynb

+# References

+[1] Davis, C. (2019, June 11).
+NBA Salaries - dataset by datadavis.
+Retrieved December 02, 2020, from https://data.world/datadavis/nba-salaries

+[2] Gibson, S. (n.d.).
+NBA Raw Data Download.
+Retrieved December 02, 2020, from https://www.advancedsportsanalytics.com/nba-raw-data